-The last decade has seen the development of an increasingly powerful theory of 'nonlinear large deviations', which began with the work of Chatterjee-Dembo [17] and was further developed by Eldan [27], Cook-Dembo [22], and Augeri [2, 3].
-Whenever a general function f of i.i.d. random variables satisfies certain smoothness and complexity conditions, these results can be used to express the upper tail probability $\mathbb{P}(f \ge (1+\delta)\mathbb{E}[f])$ in terms of an associated variational problem.
+The last decade has seen the development of an increasingly powerful theory of 'nonlinear large deviations', which began with the work of Chatterjee-Dembo [18] and was further developed by Eldan [30], Cook-Dembo [24], Augeri [2, 3], and Cook-Dembo-Pham [25].
+Whenever a general function f of i.i.d. random variables satisfies certain complexity and regularity conditions, these results can be used to express the upper tail probability $\mathbb{P}(f \ge (1 + \delta) \mathbb{E}[f])$ in terms of an associated variational problem.
 In the case where f is a polynomial with nonnegative coefficients on the hypercube, this variational problem is able to capture the presence of localisation, if it occurs.
-In the two examples mentioned above, nonlinear large deviation theory gives tight control of the upper tail probabilities whenever $p \ge N^{-\alpha}$ for some constant $\alpha > 0$ .
-However, the best-known constant $\alpha$ is not optimal in both examples.
+In the two examples mentioned above, nonlinear large deviation theory gives tight control of the upper tail probabilities whenever $p \ge N^{-\alpha}$ for some constant $\alpha > 0$.
+However, the best-known constant α is not optimal in both examples.

 Our main contribution is a general method for proving sharp bounds on the upper tail probability of the polynomial X = X(Y) in the presence of localisation.
 In many cases where localisation occurs, our approach can also give a coarse description of the tail event.
-At the heart of our method lies an adaptation of the classical moment argument of Janson, Oleszkiewicz, and Ruciński [38], which we use to formalise the intution that the upper tail event is dominated by the appearance of near-minimisers of the combinatorial optimisation problem
+At the heart of our method lies an adaptation of the classical moment argument of Janson, Oleszkiewicz, and Ruciński [44], which we use to formalise the intuition that the upper tail event is dominated by the appearance of near-minimisers of the combinatorial optimisation problem